 1. Ongoing onboarding

 Retention is all about being able to serve users well and keeping your app on the top of users mind so that they use it again and again.
 It is a continuous onboarding process.
-So in order to increase your app retention, engage with segmented users via push notifications or email.
+So in order to increase mobile app retention, engage with segmented users via push notifications or email.
 Target the users that were active on the app once but has not used the app recently.

 For example, when it comes to e-commerce, it’s a good idea to engage with a user who was an active buyer in the last 2 months but stopped buying things.
 You can send them an enticing product in which they have shown interest earlier.
 It’s a simple yet efficient way to make this user purchase again.